weaviate/weaviate-io/developers/weaviate/api/graphql/filters.md

 Supported operators are `(not) equal` and `greater/less than (equal)` and values need to be 0 or larger.

 :::note
-Filtering by property length requires the target class to be configured to index the length.
-See [here](/developers/weaviate/config-refs/schema.md#invertedindexconfig--indexpropertylength) for details.
+Filtering by property length requires the target class to be [configured to index the length](/developers/weaviate/config-refs/schema.md#invertedindexconfig--indexpropertylength).
 :::